For those of you who don’t have a love of “Star Wars,” I appreciate your patience and beg your forgiveness.

-I’m banking on you having at least a vague understanding of the major themes of the six “Star Wars” movies preceding “The Force Awakens.”
+I’m banking on you having at least a vague understanding of the major themes of the first six “Star Wars” movies.

 In short – the original three made in the 70s and 80s were primarily the story of the redemption of a character who appeared to be completely evil, Darth Vader.
 The next three movies were “prequels” which chronologically began 40 years before the first three in order to show how a good person, Anakin Skywalker, can become evil – how he became Vader.